Top menu

 Nuclear regulatory authority

-• Regulations : ASN contributes to drafting of regulations, by giving the Government its opinion on draft decrees and ministerial orders, or by issuing technical regulatory decisions.
-ASN also makes the individual decisions stipulated in the Public Health Code.
+ASN contributes to drafting regulations, by submitting its opinion to the Government on draft decrees and Ministerial Orders, or by issuing technical regulations.

 Nuclear activities